oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Data Format

-SD-JWT VCs MUST be encoded using the SD-JWT Combined Format for Issuance as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.3.].
+SD-JWT VCs MUST be encoded using the SD-JWT Combined Format for Issuance as defined in Section 5.3. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-SD-JWT VCs MUST contain all Disclosures corresponding to their SD-JWT component except for Decoy Digests as per section 5.1.1.3. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+SD-JWT VCs MUST contain all Disclosures corresponding to their SD-JWT component except for Decoy Digests as per Section 5.1.1.3. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

 ### Header Parameters